Applying to PwC

 UK government's interim migrant limit

-On 19 July 2010, the UK Government introduced a temporary limit on the number of migrant workers coming into the UK from outside the EU.
-This interim limit applies until 31 March 2011 when a permanent limit will be set by the UK Government.
+On 19 July 2010, the UK Government introduced a monthly limit on the number of migrant workers coming into the UK from outside the EU on a Restricted Certificate of Sponsorship.
 PwC, along with all other employers, is subject to such a limit.
 This may prevent PwC from being able to sponsor your Certificate of Sponsorship if PwC has already reached the limit it is set by the UK Government.